pruthvi-189/diabetes-detection-ml/README.md

-# 🩺 Diabetes Detection using Machine Learning
+asas# 🩺 Diabetes Detection using Machine Learning

 A Machine Learning-based web application developed to predict the likelihood of diabetes using health-related parameters from the **PIMA Indians Diabetes Dataset**.
 The system leverages data preprocessing, feature engineering, and predictive modeling to provide real-time diabetes risk assessment.